jessicarubinwilliams/firebase-practice-api-2/README.md

 29:31-31:41 Create controller

 CREATE
-31:42-37:15 Add Create functionality to controller - `addEntry()`
+31:42-37:15 Add Create functionality to controller with try-catch error handling - `addEntry()`
 37:15-37:08 Add Create functionality to index.ts - add post route
-37:55 Mentions need to add custom validation (e.g. checks whether an entry exists before trying to update it, check whether a users inputs are present and appropriate), authentication & authorization middleware and where that would go in the code
+37:55 & 59:27 both mention need to add custom validation (e.g. checks whether an entry exists before trying to update it, check whether a users inputs are present and appropriate), authentication & authorization middleware and where that would go in the code
 38:08 Redploy application & test in Postman
 40:53 Demo in Postman why the custom validation of user input is needed
 41:04 View new data in Firestore database

-GET
+GET - getAll() only, no get()
-41:53 Add Get functionality to controller - `getAllEntries()`
+41:53 Add Get functionality to controller with try-catch error handling - `getAllEntries()`
+45:04 Add Get functionality to index.ts - add get route
+45:25 Redploy application & test in Postman
+46:53 Update `getAllEntries()` to preparse the Firestore response and only return wanted data to the user of our API 49:31 Redploy application to Firebase & test in Postman

+UPDATE  & DELETE
+49:57 Add Update functionality to controller with try-catch error handling - `updateEntry()`
+54:38 Add Delete functionality to controllwer with try-catch error handling - `deleteEntry()`
+55:57 Add Update & Delete functionality to index.ts -add patch & delete routes
+56:57 Redpoly application to Firebase & test in Postman

 [How to build a REST API with Node js & Express](https://youtu.be/pKd0Rpw7O48) from Programming with Mosh
 20:20-30:10 Get functionality for a single entry, includes query parameters and error handling